dominicpp/computer-graphics-using-java/README.md

 # Computer-Graphics
-In the fifth semester of my bachelor studies at the Beuth University of Applied Sciences Berlin, I came in contact with computer graphics for the very first time.
+In the fifth semester of my Bachelor's degree studies at the Beuth University of Applied Sciences Berlin, I came in contact with computer graphics for the very first time.
 <br/><br/>
 Down below you will see my own implementation of a ray tracer in Java.
 <br/><br/>